Active Implicit Object Reconstruction using Uncertainty-guided Next-Best-View Optimization

 Nevertheless, in practice, the way to initialize the pose to be optimized after reconstruction still requires careful design.
-The simple "Start from Last NBV" strategy is prone to getting stuck in a local maximum; this is caused by the great non-convexity of the objective function, which gradually worsens as the reconstruction progresses, since the uncertainty peaks gradually become apparent.
-Directly using the result of the previous view for initialization does not enable escaping this maximum.
+The simple "Start from Last" strategy is prone to get stuck in a local maximum due to the great non-convexity of the objective function.

 To better initialize the pose to be optimized, we developed an "Initialize by Sampling" method.
-Before optimization, we first sample $N_k$ views uniformly in the manifold $\mathit{\Psi}(n)$ and evaluate their uncertainty, and then we initialize the pose to the one with the largest uncertainty.
+Before optimization, we first randomly sample $N_k$ views in the manifold $\mathit{\Psi}(n)$ and evaluate their uncertainty.
+And then, we initialize the pose to the one with the largest uncertainty.
 By using the "Initialize by Sampling" method, we can start optimizing from a point close to the global maximum.
-This can essentially avoid the problem of falling into the local maximum and simplify the optimization task.
-The sampling density can be set sparsely since only a coarse guide is needed.
+This can avoid falling into the local maximum and simplify the optimization task.
+The sampling density can be set sparsely since only a rough guide is needed.

-Along with uncertainty metrics, task-oriented factors, such as robot movement or map observability—can be included in the objectives.
-In this work, we punish the robot's movement by adding the cost $\mathcal{C}_p(\mathbf{T})$, to avoid collision with the object and ground.
-The information gain and robot movement cost form the final utility function used for NBV optimization:
+Along with uncertainty metrics, task-oriented factors can be included in the objectives.
+In order to avoid collision, we punish the occupancy value of the view position by adding additional cost.
+The final utility function used for NBV optimization can be denoted as: